 The percent of water samples with at least one detection at 69% is similar to percentages reported for ground water (81%) (3), untreated drinking water sources (91%) (2), streams (80%) (1) and summarized by USGS http://toxics.usgs.gov/highlights/gwsw_ec.html.
 Also, several compounds measured in the TN water samples and the 3 other studies were found at similar frequencies.
 For example, bisphenol A was found in 20% to 40% of the water samples in the above studies and at 20% in this study and ibuprofen was less abundant and found in 1.4% to 9.5% of the water samples in the above studies and in 3.4% of these water samples.
+Fluoxetine and androgens were not found in any of the samples.

 In order to determine whether there was a difference in frequency or types of chemicals detected in surface water versus ground water, the dataset was sorted by water source with 185 samples representing ground water and 163 samples representing surface water.
 The surface water data contained a higher number of samples with 4 or more chemicals detected and fewer samples with <1 chemical detected than the ground water samples (Figures 11 & 12).
 In the surface water, the average number of chemicals detected for each sample was 4.7 whereas in groundwater the average number of chemicals detected was 1.1.
-The frequency of detection for several chemicals also differed greatly between the surface water and ground water, with caffeine and coprostanol found in 22- and 13-fold more frequently in surface water than ground water and DEET, diethyl phthalate, atrazine, Ibuprofen was found 2- to 5- fold more frequently in surface water than ground water than surface water.
+The frequency of detection for several chemicals also differed greatly between the surface water and ground water, with caffeine and coprostanol found in 22- and 13-fold more frequently in surface water than ground water and DEET, diethyl phthalate, atrazine, Ibuprofen was found 2- to 5- fold more frequently in surface water than ground water.
+Two compounds, bisphenol A and 4- nonylphenol, were found more frequently in ground water than surface water.